 9. Transferring personal information outside the European Economic Area

-9.1 ITOPF may transfer your personal information to countries outside the European Economic Area (EEA).
-Countries outside of the EEA may not have the same level of safeguards about data security.
-However, if we do need to transfer your data outside of the EEA we will put in place measures and agreements to do our best to ensure a similar degree of data security.
+9.1 ITOPF may transfer your personal information to countries outside the European Economic Area (EEA) and the United Kingdom (UK).
+Countries outside of the EEA and the UK may not have the same level of legislative protection as in the EEA or the UK.
+However, if we do need to transfer your data outside of the EEA and the UK we will put in place appropriate measures and agreements to ensure a similar degree of data protection in line with Data Protection Legislation.

 10. Your rights in connection with your personal information

 10.1 It is important that the personal information we hold about you is accurate and up to date.
-Please keep us informed if your personal information changes, e.g. you change your contact details or if you wish to withdraw consent from receiving certain marketing materials or publications.
+Please keep us informed if your personal information changes, e.g. you change your contact details.

 10.2 As a data subject, you have a number of statutory rights.
 Subject to certain conditions, and in certain circumstances, you have the right to: